cdapio/hydrator-plugins/core-plugins/docs/Projection-transform.md

     | A          | int  | 10     |
     +============================+

-and then field 'A' will be renamed to 'B'
+and then field 'A' will be renamed to 'B':

     +============================+
     | field name | type | value  |